 Routers are capable of supporting multiple independent routing protocols and maintaining routing tables for several routed protocols.
-This capability allows a router to deliver packets from several routed protocols over the same data links as shown in figure 1-4.
+This capability allows a router to deliver packets for several routed protocols over the same data links as shown in figure 1-4.

-Figure 1-4 Routers Path Traffic From All Routed Protocols Over The Internetwork
+Figure1-4 Routers Path Traffic From All Routed Protocols Over The Internetwork

-1.8 Routing Algorithms
+13 Routing Algorithms

 Routing algorithms can be differentiated based on several key characteristics.
-First, the particular goals of the algorithm designer affect the operation of the resulting routing protocol.
-Second, various types of routing algorithms exist, and each algorithm has a different impact on network and router resources.
-Finally, routing algorithms use a variety of metrics that affect calculation of optimal routes.
-The following sections analyze these routing algorithm attributes.
+First, the social goals of the algorithm designer affect the operation of the resulting routing protocol. various types of routing algorithms exist, and each algorithm has a different impact on whether resources.
+Finally, routing algorithms use a variety of metrics that affect addition of optimal routes.
+The following sections analyze these routing algorithm algorithm